Schirrms/combodo_ansible/README.md

 ## End of quote

 The playbooks work fine, but are a little bit hard to integrate in an existing ansible functionality.
-They are more built as a standalone funct.
+They are more built as a standalone function.

 As I need to integrate those functionalities in other workflow, I cic a crude conversion of the playbook into a role.

 Basically, I cut and pasted the playbook.
-I also prefixed all var inout and output by 'itop_' as there is no 'scope' for vars in Ansible.
+I also prefixed all var input and output by 'itop_' as there is no 'scope' for vars in Ansible.

 ## Current state